Where does our data come from?

 Guidance Disclaimer

 The data provided by PayCheck is intended for informational and guidance purposes only.
-While we strive for accuracy, individual compensation can vary based on factors our algorithm cannot account for — including specialist skills, internal pay equity, benefits packages, equity components, and company size.
+While we strive for accuracy and provide advanced insights including experience level detection, skill premium analysis, and work mode comparisons, individual compensation can vary based on factors our algorithm cannot fully account for — including internal pay equity, performance history, negotiation skills, and company-specific compensation structures.
 PayCheck is not a financial adviser or legal recruitment consultant.

 Ready to check your offer?